 On August 29, 2018, the KPSC entered an order (Case No. 2018-00146) (i) finding that the Station Two units were no longer capable of the normal, continuous, reliable operation for the economically competitive production of electricity; (ii) finding that the Station Two contracts, except for the Joint Facilities Agreement, have therefore terminated pursuant to their own terms; (iii) granting Big Rivers' request for authority to continue to operate Station Two under terms of the Station Two contracts for a period up to May 31, 2019; and (iv) reserving a ruling on Big Rivers' request for authority to establish a Station Two regulatory asset.
 The remaining issues in this case were resolved with a Settlement Agreement between the Office of the Attorney General, the Kentucky Industrial Utility Customers ("KIUC"), and Big Rivers.
-The Settlement Agreement provided that the KPSC would approve the Station Two regulatory asset, that Big Rivers would establish a Station Two Depreciation Credit, starting in the month that Station Two is retired, to reduce customer bills based on the revenues Big Rivers would receive associated with depreciation expense on Station Two, that Big Rivers would establish a TIER Credit to reduce existing regulatory assets in the event Big Rivers achieves a TIER in excess of 1.45 in 2019 or 2020, and that in Big Rivers' next general rate case, the intervenors would support Big Rivers' recovery of the Station Two, Wilson plant, and, conditionally, the Coleman plant regulatory assets.
+The Settlement Agreement provided that the KPSC would approve the Station Two regulatory asset, that Big Rivers would establish a Station Two Depreciation Credit, starting in the month that Station Two is retired, to reduce customer bills based on the revenues Big Rivers would receive associated with depreciation expense on Station Two, that Big Rivers would establish a TIER Credit to reduce existing regulatory assets in the event Big Rivers achieves a TIER in excess of 1.45 in 2020 or 2021, and that in Big Rivers' next general rate case, the intervenors would support Big Rivers' recovery of the Station Two, Wilson plant, and, conditionally, the Coleman plant regulatory assets.
 On October 23, 2018, the KPSC issued a final order approving the Settlement Agreement in full.
 RUS approved the Settlement Agreement on February 22, 2019.
 Big Rivers retired Station Two on January 31, 2019.
 On February 26, 2019, Big Rivers filed revised tariff sheets with the KPSC to incorporate the Station Two Depreciation Credit.
-As of December 31, 2020, the total amount of the Station Two contract termination included in the Regulatory Assets on the Company's balance sheet was \$92,102.
-This includes Station Two assets transferred from utility plant to
+As of December 31, 2021, the total amount of the Station Two contract termination included in the Regulatory Assets on the Company's balance sheet was \$92,957.
+This includes Station Two assets transferred from utility plant to Regulatory Assets, Station Two Depreciation Credit and the Company's portion of decommissioning costs incurred to date.

-Notes to Financial Statements December 31, 2020 and 2019 (Dollars in thousands)
+Notes to Financial Statements

+December 31, 2021 and 2020

+(Dollars in thousands)